 (ii) information regarding on weight of authority [rule 10.6.1].

 These are also called explanatory parentheticals.

-If information is not appropriate in the text but would help a reader to understand a citated proposition, then it should be added into a parenthetical.
-Further, explanantory parentheticals should
+If information is inappropriate in the text but would help a reader to understand a citated proposition, then it should be added into a parenthetical.
+Further, explanatory parentheticals should